- See Key Performance Indicators »

 Target #2: Limit the number of state and federal audit findings

-During the FY2012 Statewide Single Audit, the Division of Legislative Audit selected ten federal programs that the Department of Education & Early Development administers to audit for compliance with accounting standards and applicable federal compliance standards as outlined in OMB Circular A-133.
-As a result of the audit, the department was issued two findings that affected four of the ten federal programs audited.
+During the FY2013 Statewide Single Audit, the Division of Legislative Audit selected nine federal programs that the Department of Education & Early Development administers to audit for compliance with accounting standards and applicable federal compliance standards as outlined in OMB Circular A-133.
+As a result of the audit, the department was issued two findings that affected seven of the nine federal programs audited.
 The two findings were concerned with compliance with federal guidelines and were significant deficiencies.
+The department has developed and implemented a corrective action plan to resolve the two findings.

-The following federal programs were audited as part of the FY2012 Statewide Single Audit:
+The following federal programs were audited as part of the FY2013 Statewide Single Audit:

 10.558 / Child & Adult Care Food Program / X